Bill Clinton defends charity, says won't give up paid speeches

 But her campaign has been on the defensive over questions about foreign donations to the family's charitable organization and whether her work as President Barack Obama's first-term secretary of state was influenced by the donations.

-In response to the attacks, her campaign plans to unveil a website, called "The Briefing, which it described as a "one-stop shop to provide the facts about Hillary Clinton’s positions and her record."

-Campaign Chairman John Podesta said in an Internet posting that the website would provide the public with direct access to Clinton's policy agenda "as well as the facts needed to debunk false attacks."

-Scrutiny of the Clinton Foundation has focused on foreign donations as well as on Bill Clinton.
+Scrutiny of the foundation has focused on foreign donations as well as on Bill Clinton.

 The former president described the controversy as old news.